-A CMP National Matches Protest Committee, consisting of three persons, including one senior CMP staff member, appointed by the Director of Civilian Marksmanship (DCM), will decide protests submitted during CMP National Matches events.
+A CMP National Matches Protest Committee, consisting of three persons, including one senior CMP staff member, appointed by the CMP Programs Chief, will decide protests submitted during CMP National Matches events.
 Decisions by the CMP National Matches Protest Committee are final.
 There is no further right of appeal.